nobody-famous/alive/README-dev.md

 ```
 git checkout package-lock.json
 ```
-to revert the changes.
+(or whatever command or tool you prefer) to revert the changes.

-_If there are other changes_ then something _weird_ happened.
+_If there are other changes_ then something bad happened.
-It's probably better to _not_ revert the change to `package-lock.json`.
+It's probably better to not revert the change to `package-lock.json`.
+Beyond that you'll probably have to dig some.

 #### Verify Build